prostko/second-demo/README.md

 Run `jekyll server` to serve locally.

-In a separate terminal window, run `grunt watch` to watch for changes in `assets/development/stylesheets` and compile your Sass files into CSS, the result of which is your styles end up in `assets/production/main.css.min` and included in your site's `head` tag.
+In a separate terminal tab/window, run `grunt watch` to watch for changes in `assets/development/stylesheets` and compile your Sass files into CSS, the result of which is your styles end up in `assets/production/main.css.min` and included in your site's `head` tag.

 <hr>